ishansasanka/logistics-icons-react/README.md

 # logistics-icons-react
- Logistics Icons Library for ReactJS
+ Logistics Icons Library for ReactJS by Ishan Vidanagama